 The main difference between Rise Broadband and other internet providers is that they deliver service wirelessly.
 The internet connection is “beamed” from an access tower in your area directly to an antenna installed on your roof, then distributed throughout your home with a Wi-Fi router just like any other service.

-Overall, Rise Broadband is a good option for customers who can’t access fast and affordable wired Internet.
-Many Rise customers we’ve spoken with switched to Rise because they were frustrated with their local cable provider.
+Overall, Rise Broadband is a good option for customers who can’t access fast and affordable wired internet.
+Many Rise customers we’ve spoken with switched to the company because they were frustrated with their local cable provider.

 In rural areas, Rise is sometimes the only choice outside of satellite Internet providers like HughesNet.
-If you’re picking between satellite Internet and Rise Broadband, we recommend Rise Broadband, because they offer more data and faster speed for less money.
+If you’re picking between satellite internet and Rise Broadband, we recommend the latter.
+They offer more data and faster speed for less money.

 For suburban and urban customers, Rise Broadband might be cheaper and faster than your wired options.
 However, Rise has some caveats to be aware of — mainly their data limits, and the lack of TV bundling options.

 Rise Broadband at a Glance